 Las Vegas poker tournaments are doing quite well, thank you very much.
-Since Vegas gambling online now includes both legitimate offshore Vegas online poker options as well as the relatively new state-based online poker offerings, the virtual poker choices available to the Nevada gambler are plenty.
+Since Vegas gambling online now includes both legitimate offshore Vegas online poker options, as well as the relatively new state-based online poker offerings, the virtual poker choices available to Nevada gamblers, are plenty.
 And one of the most popular Internet poker options is playing in tournaments.

 On Sunday WSOP offered a $15,000 Weekly Sunday Guarantee which has been very popular in the early goings at that website.
 All in all the past week, WSOP offered seven events with guaranteed money of $1,000 or more, with a total of 592 players competing for 102 prizes.
-With odds of better than the one in six winning a prize, a total of $29,918 was paid out in those tournaments.
+With odds of better than one in six winning a prize, a total of $29,918 was paid out in those tournaments.

 At the Ultimate Poker website, there were nine Las Vegas poker tournaments on the virtual felt with a guaranteed $1,000 purse or larger.
 504 Internet poker players joined in the competition, fighting for 74 payouts which delivered $27,640 in winnings.
 That website’s Guaranteed Sunday $10,000 tournament was won by “MikeRoLoVe”, who took home the first prize of $2,668.

 Bovada’s most attended tournament is the weekly $100,000 guaranteed tourney the company calls The Big Deal, which pays at least $20,000 to first place and allows you to qualify for as little as $1.
 On Sunday Bovada is definitely the place to be online if you live in Nevada, or anywhere in the United States for that matter.

-As far as brick-and-mortar Las Vegas poker tournaments go, the many casinos running in that city deliver daily, weekly and monthly sit-down tournament offerings.
+As far as brick-and-mortar Las Vegas poker tournaments go, the many casinos running in that city deliver daily, weekly, and monthly sit-down tournament offerings.
 Just recently the WPT Doyle Brunson Five Diamond World Poker Classic kicked off at the Bellagio, consisting of a series of eleven events with buy-ins from $1,080 to $100,000.
 A prize pool of more than $4.3 million has been generated for the main event, from 449 entrants.